(Photo © Mark Ponsford 2018.)

 Peter James Millson’s gloriously melodic 2014 debut ‘Sweet The Love That Meets Return’ (produced by Danny George Wilson) drew critical comparisons with the likes of Paddy McAloon, Jackson Browne and Roddy Frame.

-October 2018: Peter has just finished a new album of twelve songs entitled, Low-Key.
+As of October 2018, Peter has just finished a new album of eleven songs entitled, Low-Key.
 Out 2019.